wdudek82/project-jeera-monorepo/README.md

     - [ ] labels (creating, changing colors and names)
   - [ ] user can create own statuses/board columns
   - [ ] user can rearrange columns in the board
-  - [ ] user can create multiple projects with separate backlogs and boards
+  - [ ] related ticket dropdown should not contain parent ticket
-  - [ ] hide input frames on blurred input fields
+  - [ ] change styling for blurred input fields
   - [ ] ticket modal should be scrollable or resize in smaller viewports
   - [ ] rearrange ticket form fields - move most dropdowns to the right side (similar to Trello or Jira)
   - [ ] add "environment" field (FE and BE)